jimhigson/oboe.js-dissertation/main/main.md

 JSONPath expression against every node parsed from the JSON.
-For many expressions we should be able to say that there will be no matches inside a particular JSON subtree, either because we have already matched or because the the subtree's ancestors invariably imply failure.
+For many expressions we should be able to say that there will be no matches inside a particular JSON subtree, either because we have already matched or because the subtree's ancestors invariably imply failure.
 A more sophisticated implementation might subdue provably unsatisfiable handlers until the SAX parser leaves an unmatchable subtree.